techysoham/techysoham.github.io/publications.markdown

 ## Welcome to My Publications

 Here you'll find my collection of published works, covering topics I care about deeply.
-From research to creative writing, each piece offers my thoughts on subjects like [insert your focus, e.g., technology, society, etc.].  <br><br>
+From research to creative writing, each piece offers my thoughts on various topics.  <br><br>

 ---